-Attendance + Grading: Lectures will be recorded and synchronous attendance is not required but encouraged.
+Attendance + Grading: We will be holding in-person classes.
 As the class is highly discussion based, attendance in lecture and/or participation in online discussions is a majority of the grade.
 There will be a midterm and final project; both will be low-stakes and involve taking concrete actions to address the discussed issues.

 Grade breakdown: 70% class participation/attendance, 15% midterm project, 15% final project.

 |Section 1||Anasuya Lyons, Mine Gocken||20||185 Social Sciences||[W] 5:00PM-6:30PM||09/01/2021||Open||26763||23777|

 |Syllabus (topics not final)||Download|